istmobiome/web/content/home/slider.md

 [[item]]
   title = "...and in the Sea."
-  content = "and divided one ocean. " align = "right"
+  content = "it divided one ocean. " align = "right"

   overlay_color = "#333"  # An HTML color value.